 Early in the morning, I’d ride a bota bota there, sidesaddle, for about a dollar.
 It was a unique experience to see the hospital there compared to American ones.
 I am a registered nurse, specializing in cardiac care, and although I’m not working as a nurse now, I’ll always have an interest in the medical field and I love the adrenaline rush of taking care of really sick people.

 I have mixed feelings about volunteering abroad, but I think that if you have a true skill set that can help people, you pay your own way, and you benefit a group of people in an unselfish way then there’s no harm done.
 I was in Uganda for “tourism” and did some volunteer work on the side- which I think is something anyone could look into on their travels.
-(For example in India, I hope to volunteer at Mother Theresa’s with the sick).
-What I don’t believe in is having no skill set, asking people to pay for your trip for you, going for the wrong reasons, and not truly benefitting the people you visit, because actually- short term volunteers can bring instability.
+What I don’t believe in is having no skill set, asking people to pay for your trip for you, going for the wrong reasons, and not truly benefitting the people you visit, because actually short-term volunteers can bring instability.
 In the future I’ll be posting more about controversially dubbed “voluntourism” abroad.
 But back to Uganda…

 Differences between hospitals in America and Uganda

 Doctors are trained a lot less hands on in Uganda than in the states.
 They learn mostly from a book then get straight to work.
-I can’t say that I trusted the doctors I was working with that much.
 Sometimes I didn’t think they were careful enough with stitches, and weren’t doing basic tasks like checking vital signs or listening to the heartbeat of a child who’s mother said “his heart seems too big”.

 The lack of supplies.
-Gloves weren’t always used, needles were left in IV fluid bags and reused to flush IV’s, and in general supplies were very different than the states.
+Gloves weren’t always used, needles were left in IV fluid bags and reused to flush IV’s, and in general supplies were very different from the states.

 The lack of empathy.
 If a patient couldn’t afford treatment they weren’t getting treatment.
 This includes a teenager who wrecked on a bike.
 It includes a twenty something year old who came in for a circumcision and couldn’t afford the oral pain medicine, and came back crying asking for help.
 It was also hard to watch parents hit a child that cried getting IV’s placed or getting stitches.